 A: Currently, there is no public market for our common stock.
-We will apply to have our common stock listed on the New York Stock Exchange under the symbol "HBL"
+Our common stock has been authorized for listing on the New York Stock Exchange under the symbol "HBI."

 We anticipate that trading will commence on a when-issued basis shortly before the record date.
 In the context of a spin off, when-issued trading refers to trading in our stock commencing two days before the record date for the distribution and made conditionally because the securities of the spun off entity have not yet been distributed.
 When-issued trades generally settle within three trading days after the distribution date.
 On the first trading day following the distribution date, any when-issued trading in respect of our common stock will end and regular way trading will begin.
 Regular way trading refers to trading after the security has been distributed and typically involves a trade that settles on the third full day following the date of distribution.
 Shares of our common stock generally will be freely tradable after the spin off.
 We cannot predict the trading prices for our common stock before or after the distribution date.